January 21: Short Courses

 This year, regulators and industry experts will take an in-depth look at global harmonization of ICH E19, addressing optimization of safety data collection.
 Insights and forward-thinking approaches to pharmacovigilance and risk management to ensure the safety of existing as well as advanced new therapies as these enter development and the postmarket setting will be discussed.
 Projects applying cutting edge technologies like machine learning/artificial intelligence to manage large volumes of potential safety data will be examined.
 Don't miss this opportunity to interact and converse in an open forum, with regulators and top subject matter experts, on the issues that keep you up at night and serve as roadblocks in your daily job.

-Complimentary WebinarEncore Presentation of Exploring the Evolution of Signal Detection
+On-Demand Complimentary WebinarEncore Presentation of Exploring the Evolution of Signal Detection

 Since the initial release of GVP Module IX - Signal Management, pharmacovigilance organizations have gained a considerable amount of experience.
 The EMA has released Module 9 R2, which incorporates the key learnings to date.
 This webinar will explore notable changes, advances in signal management, and how organizations are adapting to meet new guidelines.